 And while double coats are useful for hunting, it means they have more fur to shed.
 Don’t be fooled.
 Just because Beagles have short coats doesn’t mean there isn’t a lot of fur and hair to shed.
 Trust me, there’s plenty of fur to go around.

-A coat made for cold climate
+The Beagle’s coat is made for cold climate

 Beagles originated from England.
 And if you’ve ever been to Great Britain, it’s far from a tropical paradise.
 In fact, it’s quite the opposite, where temperatures reach a staggering zero degree celsius during the harshness of the winter season.